ChaoticWeaponry/AD5M_HardwareReplacement/README.md

 -Stock Toolhead board replaced with a MellowFly SB2040 Pro Max V3
 -Stock PSU replaced with a Meanwell LRS 450
 -Stock Display replaced with a BTT Touch HDMI5 v1.2
+-Stock Hotend replaced with a X1/X1C hotend (I used Microswiss)

 Basic parts needed: